JonahKunzler/startup/README.md

 Node.js and express would have to be utilized in order for the service to work.
 Doing this project will make it so that the record breaking scores are at the top All deliverable files need to be in a directory called public.

+MongoDB Credentials
+Username: Jonahk12
+Password: Ferrarifan12
+Hostname: cluster0.3ormjuu.mongodb.net/

+What I learned from the DB Simon Project:
+Remember to have a database.js where you can add scores, get high scores, and use your mongoGB information and link to the account